-Mike Fishman is the International Executive Vice President of the Service Employees International Union, a position to which he was elected after serving more thirteen years as the President of SEIU Local 32BJ.
+Mike Fishman is the Secretary-Treasurer of the Service Employees International Union, a position to which he was elected after serving more thirteen years as the President of SEIU Local 32BJ.
 With 120,000 members in eight states and the District of Columbia, 32BJ is the largest private-sector union in New York State and the largest property services union in the country.
 Its members work as cleaners in offices, schools, stadiums, arenas, malls and government institutions; building superintendents, doormen and maintenance workers in residential buildings; and as security officers, food service workers and in other property service jobs.

 Mike, a union leader for more than 30 years, was elected four times as President of 32BJ.
 According to Crain's New York Business Magazine, Fishman "methodically built [32BJ] into of the city's fastest-growing and most effective unions," and is widely credited with revitalizing the union through his dedication to a member-driven agenda which prioritizes higher industry standards and membership growth.